 Structure and Content

 This document is primarily addressed to players and match-day officials.
 The main text lays down the basic playing rules and is then followed by 6 supplementary sections governing the staging of competitive matches.
-Section A prescribes General Rules for all blind cricket events, while other sections set out the rules which are peculiar to the individual competitions: section B for the National League, C for the Regional Leagues, D for the BCEW Primary Club Heindrich Swanepoel Cup, E for the BCEW David Townley Memorial Twenty20 Cup and F for Regional T20 Cup competitions.
+Section A prescribes General Rules for all blind cricket events, while other sections set out the rules which are peculiar to the individual competitions: section B for the National League, C for the Development Leagues, D for the BCEW Primary Club Heindrich Swanepoel Cup, E for the BCEW David Townley Memorial Twenty20 Cup and F for Development T20 Cup competitions.

 In prescribing the basic Playing Rules for all BCEW events, this text focuses on the rules which differ from those in the MCC Laws of Cricket.
 Where it is silent on some point, the relevant MCC law will apply and, in the event of any ambiguity or uncertainty, its provisions should be interpreted in accordance with established MCC norms.
 The laws governing normal cricket will not be repeated, though, to demonstrate BCEW’s endorsement of ‘The Spirit of Cricket’, its full text is reproduced below:

 Cricket owes much of its appeal and enjoyment to the fact that it should be played not only according to the Laws, but also within the Spirit of Cricket.